techfutures/base-jekyll-template/_posts/2018-03-05-connecting-to-spacekraft-private---windows-7.md

 After you have completed all the steps above you should be connected to Spacekraft Private.

-Known issues: At this time you cannot print &nbsp;to the Spackeraft printer while connected to Spackraft Private network.
+Known issues: At this time you cannot print  to the Spackeraft printer while connected to Spackraft Private network.
 Please disconnect and connect to the regular Spacekraft network.